checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/navigation.md

 ---
-title: Navigation & Waiting Strategies in Puppeteer & Playwright
+title: Navigating websites and apps with Playwright
-displayTitle: Navigation & waiting
+displayTitle: Navigating with Playwright
 metatags:
   title: Navigation & Waiting Strategies in Puppeteer & Playwright
 subTitle: How to ensure elements are ready for interaction